-When you search “What is my IP address”, all websites show your public address.
+When you search “What is my IP address” or "whats my ipv4", or "what is my ipv6", all websites show your public address.
 For instance, you can find your public IP on these websites:

 Or you can search “what is my IP address” on Google and find the answer.
 However, the process differs depending on your device if you want to find your private address.